oliyh/cljs-webapp-from-scratch/README.md

    [:li "World!"]])
 ```

-Now we can mount this component into the DOM:
+And then mount this component into the DOM:
 ```
 (defn ^:dev/after-load start []
   (rd/render [hello-world] (js/document.getElementById "app")))
 ```

-### Evaluation
+### Evaluation of reagent

+> Is this an appendix?

 - Very mature, defacto standard
 - Nice API
 - Reagent can be faster than React because of ClojureScript's immutable data structures - it's cheaper